-Shareholders of the Corporation who wish to be represented at the Meeting by proxy must complete and deliver the enclosed form of proxy (the "Proxy") to the Corporation's transfer agent, to Computershare Trust Company ("Computershare").
+Shareholders of the Corporation who wish to be represented at the Meeting by proxy must complete and deliver the enclosed form of proxy (the "Proxy") to the Corporation's transfer agent, Computershare Trust Company ("Computershare").
 A Proxy can be submitted to Computershare either in person, or by mail or courier, to 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, or via the internet at www.investorvote.com.
-In order to be valid, the Proxy (together with any requirements as set out under the heading "Appointment and Revocation of Proxies" that is provided below) must be deposited with Computershare by no later than June 26, 2021, 9:00 a.m.
+In order to be valid, the Proxy (together with any requirements as set out under the heading "Appointment and Revocation of Proxies" that is provided below) must be deposited with Computershare by no later than June 28, 2022, 9:00 a.m.
 MT, or if the Meeting is adjourned or postponed, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays, before the commencement of such adjourned or postponed Meeting.
-If a shareholder who has submitted a Proxy attends the Meeting via the webcast and has accepted the terms and conditions when entering the Meeting online, any votes cast by such shareholder on a ballot will be counted and the submitted Proxy will be disregarded.

-The board of directors of the Corporation (the "Board of Directors" or the "Board") has fixed the record date for those entitled to receive notice of and vote at the Meeting as at the close of business on May 17, 2021 (the "Record Date").
+The board of directors of the Corporation (the "Board of Directors" or the "Board") has fixed the record date for those entitled to receive notice of and vote at the Meeting as at the close of business on May 9, 2022 (the "Record Date").
 Only Shareholders of record as at the Record Date are entitled to receive notice of and vote the Common Shares held as at the Record Date at the Meeting.
 A transferee who acquires his, her or its Common Shares after the Record Date that wants to vote those Common Shares at the Meeting must obtain from the vendor an executed form of Proxy relating to the transferred Common Shares and an undertaking from the vendor that he, she or it will not revoke the executed Proxy or attend the Meeting to vote the transferred Common Shares.
-Additionally, you must be duly registered online through Computershare as a non-Management Nominee proxyholder as set out in "Appointment and Revocation of Proxies" below.